 There are a few ways the Hall can remedy their backlog of snubs in all areas and aspects.
 While I don’t think they’ll actually do any of these, they’re worth bringing up as potential solutions:

 1. Just induct a whole bunch of artists every year

 You know who no one really gets mad about when it comes to snubs?
 The National Film Registry.
 The Library of Congress program has selected up to 25 films a year to be preserved for all time and they’ve included not just classic features, but also shorts, documentary, silent films, experimental pieces, cartoons and more.
 The large number of selections every year makes for a thoughtful list that often represents every aspect and era of the history of film.

 Maybe it’s time for the Hall to do something similar.
 They certainly have a pool as deep to choose from even though film’s been around for about 50 years longer than rock ‘n’ roll and its offshoots.
 If the Hall inducted 15 artists, around double what they do now, every year for the next decade, they’d still have hundreds of worthy artists to consider – moreso by the year as new artists become eligible.

-It would be nice, if the Hall got so caught up in inductions that the list of nominees every year would be mostly first or second year eligible artists.
-It would be great to see more niche nominations like John Prine, Bad Brains and Los Lobos who were pleasant surprises on the ballot the years they made it on even if they didn’t ultimately make it.
+It would be nice if the Hall got so caught up in inductions that the list of nominees every year would be mostly first or second year eligible artists.
+It would be great to see more niche nominations like John Prine, Bad Brains and Los Lobos who were pleasant surprises on the ballot the years they made it on even if they didn’t actually get inducted.
 It would also mean there would be more room for women.